-WHEREAS, Jones Edmunds Associates, after analyzing historic St. Johns River Water Management District data, identified a relationship between the increase in land applied biosolids in the Blue Cypress Lake watershed and an increase in phosphorus levels in Blue Cypress Lake; and
+WHEREAS, Jones Edmunds Associates, analyzing historic St. Johns River Water Management District data, has identified a relationship between the increase in land applied biosolids in the Blue Cypress Lake watershed and an increase in phosphorus levels in Blue Cypress Lake; and

-WHEREAS, on November 29, 2018 at the Florida Department of Environmental Protection Biosolids Technical Advisory Committee, the St. Johns River Water Management District staff presented information that showed a clear correlation of increased phosphorus levels where land applied biosolids were spread at FDEP permitted sites within the Upper St. Johns River basin; and
+WHEREAS, on November 29, 2018 at the Florida Department of Environmental Protection TAC, the St. Johns River Water Management District staff presented information that showed a clear correlation of increased phosphorus levels where land applied biosolids were spread at FDEP permitted sites within the Upper St. Johns River basin; and